binaryberry/Vending-Machine/README.md

 		- cashes in the money inserted

 ##Notes
-This Vending machine was entirely TDDed!
-And it only contains healthy foods because that's how I roll.
+This Vending machine was entirely TDDed, and only contains healthy foods because that's how I roll.